Michigan State Laws, Policies and Funding

 Grant-Making Per Year: In 2019, the Health Fund provided grants in the amount of $56 million.

 Recovery and Supportive Housing Grantee Example: Great Lakes Recovery Centers is a grantee with several locations across the Upper Peninsula of Michigan, including rural Chippewa County and rural Marquette County.
-The Recovery Centers offer a variety of services to help individuals struggling with substance abuse, including recovery housing.
+The Recovery Centers offer a variety of services to help individuals struggling with a substance use disorder, including recovery housing.

 Petoskey-Harbor Springs Area Community Foundation

 The mission of the Petoskey-Harbor Springs Area Community Foundation is to support well-being and quality of life for Emmet County residents.
 The Foundation was established in December 1991 and is based in Petoskey, Michigan.

 Regions: The Foundation serves the communities of rural Emmet County.